 Oh no, here we go.
 Our first trouble in the Big Trip.
 A mechanical issue has reared it’s ugly head!
 I did everything I could to avoid this but…

-Other that having reduced power available the truck seemed to be driving normal with no worrisome information coming from the gauges.
-With about an hour’s driving time to St Louis we decided to “Limp home” to St Louis and figure out what to do from there.
-After getting to St Louis and letting the truck sit for a couple hours I got in and started it up.
+Other than having reduced power available the truck seemed to be driving normal with no worrisome information coming from the gauges.
+With about an hour’s driving time to St Louis, we decided to “Limp home” to St Louis and figure out what to do from there.
+After getting to St Louis and letting the truck sit for a couple of hours I got in and started it up.
 The idiot light was gone.
-That’s good right?
+That’s good, right?
 Well yes and no.